Best Ear Protection for Shooting: Protect Your Hearing

 It’s also important to remember that once you get above 120 dBa, you’re ear can only tolerate a few seconds of exposure.
 And anything above 140 decibels is simply not safe and should be avoided at all costs.

-Almost all firearms give off more than 150 dBa, meaning you should never operate a gun without proper ear protection.
+Almost all firearms give off more than 150 dBa, meaning the best ear protection for shooting will keep you safe from sounds at this level.
 Failure to do so will result in permanent ear damage.

 And if you’re firing at an indoor shooting range, the need for protection is even greater.
 Sound waves rebound on the walls and combine with others for an even more intense sound.